mkolas/take-network/content/post/advent2017.md

 ### Lastly, One Neat Trick For Representing Multidimensional Arrays (Puzzlers Hate It!)

 Grid-based puzzles are almost always more arduous than they need to be.
-Working in multiple dimensions is generally a pain in the ass, and is particularly awful in a scenario where your grid needs to be resized.
-Early on in AoC, I solved these sorts of problems in the standard way:
+Working in multiple dimensions is generally a pain in the behind, and is particularly awful in scenarios where your array structures need to be resized.
+Early on in AoC, I solved these sorts of problems with the "standard" approach:

     while(True):
         spiral[x,y] = spiral[x-1,y-1]+spiral[x,y-1]+spiral[x+1,y-1]+spiral[x-1,y]+spiral[x+1,y]+spiral[x-1,y+1]+spiral[x,y+1]+spiral[x+1,y+1]